josegonzalez/cakephp-wysiwyg/README.markdown

 - Add as a git submodule : in your plugin directory type `git submodule add git://github.com/josegonzalez/tinymce-helper.git tinymce`
 - Download an archive from github and extract it in `/plugins/tinymce`

+- Also download TinyMCE and install it in your js folder

 ## Usage
 1. Add the following to the controller where you'd like to use TinyMCE: var $helper = array('Tinymce.Tinymce')